AIBendereL/AIBendereL.github.io/_posts/2023-05-04-image_retrieval_cnn.md

 [*Image Retrieval with CNN code link (Github)*](https://github.com/AIBendereL/Image_Retrieval_with_CNN_baseline/tree/main)

+One thing to be mentioned is that, in the Github code,
+I use the word *feature* for *image code*,
+The reason is that, as I mentioned before, we will get the *image code* from the output of one of the lastest layer of CNN,
+and the output of a layer is called *feature map*.
+Therefore, in general, people will use the word *feature*.

 ## Thoughts after I recovered from a headache

 Apparently, the result is not good.
 I want a Image Retrieval with CNN system that can retrieve at least 5 images in top 10.